Simon Cousins: Solo performer

 In the summer of 2012 Cousins collaborated with his brother Jon to record and produce their Father, Allan Cousins performing his song "A Lonely Dream" at the age of 78.
 Cousins played piano on the track and his brother played guitar, also featured was Simon Cousins' daughter Olivia, who played bass guitar and harmonium.
 "A Lonely Dream" was released as a download single on 31 August 2012.
 In an interview with the Wiltshire Gazette and Herald about the release, Cousins stated "To me it is very special to have a record of us all playing together for the future."

 Cousins released his first solo LP "Given Songs" on 1 May 2014.
 It contained 9 self penned songs and was the first album to be issued on his Misericordia Label.
 Its sister album "Forgiven Songs" was released on 15 June 2016.
 Ian D. Hall, in his review for Sound and Vision online magazine, called Forgiven Songs "a natural and beautiful successor to the 2014 Given Songs", stating that Cousins "brings home everything that you could possibly desire from the acoustic world and plants [an] abundant musical garden with dedication and security."

 Cousins returned to Glastonbury Festival in 2016 to mark the 30th anniversary of the formation of Ophiuchus.
 He performed with members of Random Gender and Ophiuchus on the Bandstand Stage on Friday 24 June, and played three gigs in the Green Futures Field on Saturday 25 June.
 These included a solo performance, and an appearance with Hawkwind's Nik Turner and Pink Fairies' Jaki Windmill on the Mandala Stage.

 Cousins’ third album "The Lark and the Blackbird" was released on 31 August 2018.
 Described in Folk Roots magazine as "a laid back collection of originals, trad:arr and covers."
 The album was launched at Chris and Hughie Jones’ Everyman Folk Club in Liverpool on 13 November 2018.

+Cousins' fourth album "Myriad Of Colour" was released 27 September 2022.
+The album was launched on the same day at Maghull Folk Club with the support of the Myriadal Orchestra of musicians who contributed to the album.
+Described in London Folk Magazine as "Lyrics full of ancient terminology conjure up images of this past way of life." and "arrangements featuring trumpet, guitar, whistle and violin, all working beautifully together, enhancing Simon's gentle and melodious voice."